chijiokeegbo/quizApp/README.md

 # quizApp
-Using Vanilla JavaScript to develop Quiz App that will require participants to carry out online examination by answering some objective questions, and at the end to the question-line. the result is automatically display
+Using Vanilla JavaScript to develop Quiz App that will require participants to carry out online examination and screening by answering some objective questions, and at the end to the question-line. the result is automatically display